-In this post, you will find information about the 19 ski resorts in Greece, the best sites to visit around the ski resorts, and a few basic driving tips in wintry and snowy Greece.
+You will also find information on the best mountainous resorts in Greece, the best sites to visit around the ski resorts, and a few basic driving tips in wintry and snowy Greece.

 *Some of the links below are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.

-Ski Resorts in Greece, Peloponnese (3)
+Ski Resorts in Greece, Peloponnese

-Kalavryta Ski Center (Helmos Mt)
+1. Kalavrita Ski Center (Helmos Mt)

-- 8 lifts
+- 8 lifts (2 for kids)

 - a snowboard track at Vathia Lakka, with rails and half pipes